-Every year as the holidays approach houses and businesses around town are adorned with twinkling lights and holiday cheer.
-But, in New Mexico there is a very simple, unique, yet awe inspiring beautiful tradition.
-The simple multi-functional brown paper bag is transformed into the one of a kind luminaria.
+Every year as the holidays approach, houses and businesses around town are adorned with twinkling lights and holiday cheer.
+In New Mexico, though, there is a very simple, unique and awe-inspiring tradition.
+The simple multi-functional brown paper bag is transformed into the one-of-a-kind luminaria.

 The Life of a Brown Paper Bag

 The sights are breathtaking with bags placed along pathways, rooftops, and more.
-Made by folding a bag, filling it with sand, and lighting one simple candle, luminarias are simply a spectacular sight to see.
+Made by folding a bag, filling it with sand, and lighting a candle, luminarias are simply a spectacular sight to see.

 Dating back more than 300 years, this New Mexican tradition began when the Spanish villages along the Rio Grande displayed the unique and easy to make Christmas lanterns, called luminarias, to welcome the child Christ into the world.